aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 * Create rate limits
 * Build any other custom logic into your token

-To create an Interchain Token using custom ERC-20 tokens:
+To create an interchain token using custom ERC-20 tokens:

 1. Build the token.
 If you have not built a token before, you can learn how from this www.alchemy.com topic: [How to Create an ERC-20 Token (4 steps)](https://docs.alchemy.com/docs/how-to-create-an-erc-20-token-4-steps).
 You can also use our [sample custom token](https://remix.ethereum.org/#url=https://github.com/axelarnetwork/axelar-docs/blob/main/public/samples/interchain-token-iinterchaintoken.sol&lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.18+commit.87f61d96.js) as a starting point.